 Being responsible for sales of RFID performance measurement solutions, I’ve had the privilege of meeting with several companies and their design professionals around the world using very different methods for measuring UHF tag performance.
 Which is the best method then?
-I’d say it depends on your requirements – for a single basic measurement you may use various methods and even a simple method can be sufficient.
-However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design, the differences in methods are huge.
+I’d say it depends on your requirements – for a single essential measurement, you may use various methods, and even a simple technique can be sufficient.
+However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design, the differences in methods are enormous.
 So, where does the efficiency come from?

-The simplest method in UHF tag measurement is using an RFID reader to verify if the tag can be read from a certain distance or not – this pass/fail type of method is easy to do and fast for sure, however most of the important characteristics cannot be measured nor verified at all.
-Another commonly used method based on a set of generic measurement instruments like a signal generator, a network analyzer and a power meter, is more advanced but unfortunately not anymore fast nor easy to use.
+The simplest method in UHF tag measurement is using an RFID reader to verify if the tag can be read from a certain distance or not.
+This pass/fail type of method is easy to do and fast for sure.
+However, most of the critical characteristics cannot be measured nor verified at all.
+Another commonly used way based on a set of generic measurement instruments like a signal generator, a network analyzer, and a power meter, is more advanced but unfortunately not anymore fast nor easy to use.

 Purpose-built RFID Measurement System

 In the R&D environment, most RFID measurements set high requirements for reliability, accuracy, and repeatability of the results and the test method itself.
 This is the case also in developing new UHF tag designs, thriving to the best possible performance, and at the same time balancing various requirements for different parameters.
 In this kind of environment the key questions are;